zachatrocity/.cal/prompt.md

-# DotCal Project Context
+# dotcal Project Context

 ## Core Concepts

-DotCal is a self-hosted calendar aggregation service that:
+dotcal is a self-hosted calendar aggregation service that:
 - Combines multiple ICS feeds into a unified schedule
 - Anonymizes all events (shown only as "Meeting" for privacy)
 - Publishes schedules to GitHub as markdown files